padhia/sfrbac-scala/RULES.md

 A *user* is an object mapping of name and its properties.
 Valid properties
 - `comment`: comment that'll be part of the generated DDL
 - `roles`: A YAML/JSON list containing names of the functional roles to be assigned to this user ID
+- references specified in the `default*` keys are expanded per regular patterns specified in `config` section

 ## `apps`
 Similar to `users` above except application IDs are created and are specific to an environment.